robperkel/evilia-boat-servo/Registers.md

 | 7 | Pump State
 | 6:3 | X
 | 2 | EXT_LED State
-| 1 | PUMP_EN State
+| 1 | Error
 | 0 | Sample Ready

+### Notes
-Note: Bit 0 is cleared automatically when any part of the ADC value is read.
+1. Sample Ready is cleared automatically when any part of the ADC value is read.
+2. The Error bit is set when an illegal command or operation occurs; Automatically cleared on read.
+3. Pump/EXT_LED/PUMP_EN are clones of the `OUTPUT` register values.

 ### OUTPUT Register Mapping